Elmiron Lawsuits

 The first bellwether trial in the Elmiron multidistrict litigation in New Jersey, Windham v.
 Janssen Pharmaceuticals, Inc., et al. 2:20-cv-14670, was scheduled for January 2023 and was later moved to March 27, 2023.
 In April 2023, the parties jointly agreed to withdraw all motions, presumably for settlement talks.

-Elmiron lawsuits are being filed against Janssen Pharmaceuticals by plaintiffs who suffered vision problems that could lead to blindness, including maculopathy.
+Elmiron lawsuits were filed against Janssen Pharmaceuticals by plaintiffs who suffered vision problems that could lead to blindness, including maculopathy.

 “[Patient’s] lives have been profoundly changed by this.
 They were taking something they thought was just going to help their day-to-day quality of life because they were in pain.
 And now, they can’t do things that they took for granted — like just sitting down and reading a book — because they've got maculopathy.
 The middle of their field of vision could be gone.”